 Connect-AzureAD

-The following command sets the properties for the single user account.
+The following command sets the properties for the single-user account.

 Set-AzureADUser -ObjectId "[email protected]" -Department "Finance" -JobTitle "Accountant" -CompanyName "MTS"